Math Calculators

 $$V = \pi \left( \frac{d}{2} \right)^2 L + \frac{4}{3}\pi \left( \frac{d}{2} \right)^3$$

-This formula accurately calculates the volume of a horizontal capsule tank based on its diameter and the length of its cylindrical section.
+This equation provides a highly accurate volume calculation for a horizontal capsule tank using only its diameter and the length of its straight cylindrical section.

 Vertical capsule tank